 Texas has a longstanding commitment to providing accessible, integrated, and affordable housing to persons with disabilities.
 TDHCA provides guidelines governing housing developments that participate in applicable TDHCA programs, ensuring that properties participating in TDHCA programs (with the exception of Transitional Housing) provide persons with disabilities with integrated housing options.
 In 2003, prior to the creation of the HHSCC, TDHCA adopted an integrated housing rule, which ensures that for properties within the Department's portfolio, persons with disabilities are able to live in integrated settings alongside individuals without disabilities.
-The rule was updated in 2018 with the input of TDHCA's Disability Advisory Workgroup and other stakeholders.
-The rule establishes maximum disability set-asides of 25 percent for developments with 50 or more units and 36 percent for developments with fewer than 50 units.
+The rule was updated in 2021 to make clarifications in line with other Department rule changes.
+The rule establishes maximum disability set-asides of 25 percent for developments with 50 or more units, and 36 percent for developments with fewer than 50 units.